Going back to school can be scary for kids as well as parents. Be intentional in preparing your family with a back to school year with prayer.

 Another good find is “Praying Circles Around Your Children” by Mark Batterson, which is more of a reflection, than actual template like the others.
 A short, insightful book that challenges how we pray for our children.

-3. WRITE YOUR OWN BACK TO SCHOOL PRAYERS
+3. WRITE YOUR OWN BACK TO SCHOOL PRAYER

 Of course, there’s nothing wrong with skipping all of that and simply pouring out your own heart to Jesus for your children.
 When we’ve gone through some especially hard times, I have stood in their doorways at night after they’ve gone to sleep and prayed over them.
 These are the prayers that I don’t necessarily want to share with them, but they are deeply spiritual for me as I see their sleeping faces.